dylanized/drupal-docker/README.md

-Here are steps for running a Drupal development site using separate Docker containers on Mac OS X.
+Here are steps for running a Drupal development site by running separate Docker containers on Mac OS X.

 ### Step 1 - Install Docker